Priyanka-Sharma-Paul/GEEKSTER-JS/README.md

 The Geekster JavaScript Module covers a wide range of topics, including:

-- JavaScript Basics
-- Data Structures
+- Introduction to JS
+- Selection or Control Statement Loops
+- Arrays And Its Methods
+- Intro To String
+- Objects In JS
-- Functions and Scope
+- Functions
-- Object-Oriented Programming
-- Asynchronous Programming
+- HOF And Loops In Array
-- DOM Manipulation
+- Introduction to DOM
-- API Integration
-- Testing and Debugging
+- Events
+- Event Flow

 ## Assignments